 - Check the dates.
-ICOs are limited offers, with tokens only being available for a limited time.
+ICOs are limited offers only, with tokens only being available for a limited time.
 There are usually several weeks or months of advance notice ahead of ICOs and a clear indication of how long it will run for.

 - Check the prices.
 Consider the price next to the supply limit.
-To give you some perspective, bitcoin has a relatively low 21 million supply limit, while the Ether supply is unlimited – its inflation is capped instead.
+To give you some perspective, bitcoin has a relatively low 21 million supply limit, while the Ether supply is unlimited, although its inflation is capped instead.

 - Check the wallet requirements.
 You might need to download a new wallet to support the coin you’re purchasing, or you might be able to hold it in a current wallet.

 - Look for red flags.
-These might be signs that an ICO is a scam or that it’s just a rubbish coin that won’t go far.
+These might be signs that an ICO is a scam, or that it’s just a rubbish coin which won’t go far.

 ICO red flags: How to spot scams and junk coins

-The No. 1 rule used to be that if it seems too good to be true, it probably is.
+The number one rule used to be that if it seems too good to be true it probably is.
 But that rule doesn’t always apply to ICOs.

 The most popular cryptocurrencies have years of development behind them, and today’s legitimate and successful ICOs might be aiming to reach maturity years later, with exceptionally ambitious goals.

-Consider two real coins – one is legitimate and the other is a scam.
+Consider two real coins is legitimate and the other a scam.